atlanticchilli/qf-research-feed/preprints/2025/11/arxiv_2511.15214_v2/01_intro.md

 I employ a Gradient Boosting regressor, a machine-learning model which accommodates non-linearities and interactions while offering competitive computational performance.
 The analysis is conducted separately by forecast horizon, in order to assess whether the contribution of transcript-based textual features is concentrated in the near term or persists at longer horizons.

 For each forecast horizon and target variable, the most recent 30% of observations are held out as an out-of-sample test set, while the remaining 70% are used for model fitting and hyper-parameter tuning.
 To avoid overfitting and to ensure robustness of the selected hyper-parameters, I implement KK-fold cross-validation within the training set.
-The empirical cumulative distribution functions of the outcome variables are reported in Figures [10](https://arxiv.org/html/2511.15214v1#A2.F10 "Figure 10 ‣ Appendix B Comparison of train/test sample dataset ‣ Corporate Earnings Calls and Analyst Beliefs")–[12](https://arxiv.org/html/2511.15214v1#A2.F12 "Figure 12 ‣ Appendix B Comparison of train/test sample dataset ‣ Corporate Earnings Calls and Analyst Beliefs") in the Appendix.
-The training and test sets display closely aligned distributions across horizons.

 Because all numerical values and dates are comprehensively masked, the text features contain no forward-looking cues, eliminating content-based look-ahead.
 In addition, the test data for these predictive exercises are well after the last time stamp of the FinBERT training sample, ensuring that the embeddings are applied strictly out-of-sample.

 Out-of-sample performance is evaluated using two standard metrics: the Mean Squared Error (MSE) and the R-squared statistic.
 The MSE measures the average squared difference between predicted and actual values, as defined in Eq.
-[4](https://arxiv.org/html/2511.15214v1#S4.E4 "In 4.1 Predicting Analyst Beliefs with Machine Learning ‣ 4 Earnings Calls and Analyst Forecasts ‣ Corporate Earnings Calls and Analyst Beliefs"), while the R-squared captures the share of variance in the test set explained by the model relative to the test-set mean, as reported in Eq.
-[5](https://arxiv.org/html/2511.15214v1#S4.E5 "In 4.1 Predicting Analyst Beliefs with Machine Learning ‣ 4 Earnings Calls and Analyst Forecasts ‣ Corporate Earnings Calls and Analyst Beliefs").
+[4](https://arxiv.org/html/2511.15214v2#S4.E4 "In 4.1 Predicting Analyst Beliefs with Machine Learning ‣ 4 Earnings Calls and Analyst Forecasts ‣ Corporate Earnings Calls and Analyst Beliefs"), while the R-squared captures the share of variance in the test set explained by the model relative to the test-set mean, as reported in Eq.
+[5](https://arxiv.org/html/2511.15214v2#S4.E5 "In 4.1 Predicting Analyst Beliefs with Machine Learning ‣ 4 Earnings Calls and Analyst Forecasts ‣ Corporate Earnings Calls and Analyst Beliefs").

 |  |  |  |  |
 | --- | --- | --- | --- |